Saving Money at Aldi Stores

 Originally a German store, Aldi has made its way into numerous countries.
 Along with the United States, you can also find Aldi stores in Great Britain, Belgium, Denmark, the Netherlands, Poland, Spain, and Portugal.
 Additionally, many people don’t realize that Aldi is actually run by the same company as Trader Joe’s.

-Most Aldi stores adhere to standard hours of operations.
+Most Aldi store hours are similar to the standard hours of operation with other grocery store chains.
 While each location may vary their schedule, the typical hours for opening and closing serve as a good baseline for planning purposes.

 Monday: 8:00 am – 10:00 pm